-This realization relies on one crucial step which is the detection of the lensing signal i.e. the correlation between the supernova brightness calculated based on a specific cosmological model and the magnification estimated using photometric data on foreground galaxies.
+This realization relies on one crucial step which is the detection of this correlation, also referred to as the lensing signal.
 This thesis has primarily been dedicated to the detection of the lensing signal in the SNLS third year sample.